-Time do draw the arms and the memory sphere Joy is holding.
+Time to draw the arms and the memory sphere Joy is holding.
 At this stage detail is secondary and form is primary.

 Use the lines of the grid to position the elbows correctly and a compass to draw a perfect circle for the sphere.

-The final large mass you need to draw are the hair of Joy.
+The final large mass you need to draw is the hair of Joy.
 Again, do not focus on the single locks or hair strands at this stage, just their general shape.

 Where they start and end, how they encircle the face of Joy.

 This is the last step before moving on to drawing the face of joy.
 It’s time to join the elements together, the torso with the arms and the skirt, the neck and the folds of the skirt.

 Still, very roughly, start forming your drawing a bit better and make the various elements and masses flow into each other more naturally.